 In 1982 construction workers at the new Windover Farms subdivision near Titusville, FL 1 uncovered several human skeletons buried in the peat.
-They called the police thinking it was a crime scene, instead it was a burial ground 7,000 to 8,000 years old.
+Thinking it was a crime scene they called the police; instead it was a burial ground 7,000 to 8,000 years old.
 Scientists from Florida State University were brought in, and what they found was so extraordinary one called it “one of the most significant archaeological sites ever excavated.”
 2

 The Windover tribe

 Between 7,000 and 8,000 years ago a nomadic tribe buried their dead in Windover Pond.
 Now there are plenty of ancient bog burials around the world: a tribe would execute a criminal and throw the body in the nearest body of water.
 Windover is different: the bodies were carefully placed on their left side in the fetal position (Wentz 87), and buried with tools if it was an adult, or toys if it was a child.
 Then a blanket was laid over the body and staked at the corners to hold the body underwater (Wentz 104).
 The blankets—woven from palm fiber—are the oldest textiles found in the Americas (Wentz 106).

 Some of the bodies were so well-preserved the brains were still intact: they were shrunk a bit but with the same shape and surface features as a contemporary brain (Wentz 37-38).
 Florida soil is typically acidic as are the ponds around the Windover site (Wentz 31), but the Windover peat had a neutral pH with low oxygen—perfect for preserving bodies.

 Some of the bellies of the Windover people—or more accurately the space on the skeletons where the belly should be—contained black gum, wax myrtle, and arrowhead—plants known for their medicinal properties—proof they used medicinal plants 2,000 years older than previous known examples (Wentz 132).